Compensation

 Nothing.
 You are in the system and will have already received at least one interim compensation payment.
 Your compensation settlement will be administered by the Infected Blood Compensation Authority.
 Further evidence may be required, depending on your individual circumstances.
 The information which is currently held about you by the support schemes will be transferred to IBCA.

-We would expect you to be contacted by IBCA with information about your compensation claim.
+You will be contacted by IBCA with information about your compensation claim.
 It is not necessary to reapply.
-IBCA has said it expects to start making compensation payments to the infected by the end of 2024.
+IBCA began making payments to surviving infected people registered on a support scheme in December 2024.

 If no: